 In addition, there are hundreds of community-based organizations in Santa Ana.
 They include our 64 neighborhood associations, nearly 50 parent groups at schools, over 100 faith-based organizations, 25 service clubs and over 200 non-profit social service agencies not to mention the municipal agencies and private companies with an interest in civic engagement.
 Refer to the Resource Network webpage.

 Neighborhood Meetings, Civic Engagement and Volunteer Opportunities - Each month, hundreds of Santa Ana Residents participate in neighborhood meetings, which bring them together to focus on what they share in common.

 Communication Linkages - Santa Ana's Neighborhoods are represented by an elected Board of Citizen leaders.
 Com-Link meets each month to address topics of citywide interest.

 Leadership Training Tools and Tips - Leadership training and capacity building for neighborhood leaders are an important part of Santa Ana's long term strategy to encourage civic engagement.

 Community Event and Project Planning - Are you planning an event for your neighborhood?
-Support is available from the Neighborhood Improvement Office.
+Support is available from the Neighborhood Initiatives Office.
 Call (714) 667-2260 or visit our community event webpage.